Rivers State

-Rivers State, also known as Rivers, is a state in the Niger Delta region of southern Nigeria (Old Eastern Region).
-Formed in 1967, when it was split from the former Eastern Region, Rivers State borders include: Imo to the north, Abia and Akwa Ibom to the east, and Bayelsa and Delta to the west.
-The state capital, Port Harcourt, is a metropolis that is considered to be the commercial center of the Nigerian oil industry.
+Rivers is a state in the Niger Delta region of southern Nigeria.
+Formed on 27 May 1967.
+Rivers State borders Imo and Anambra to the north, Abia and Akwa Ibom to the east, and Bayelsa and Delta to the west.
+The State capital, Port Harcourt, is a metropolis that is considered to be the commercial center of the Nigerian oil industry.